+Needing an indoor activity to try with your kiddos?
 Here’s a fun “craftivity” to try with your kids – paper animals that climb.
-These climbing critters are a craft your kids can play with, and you can even include some science talk too!
+These climbing critters are just what you need for a creative STEAM activity!

 - yarn or string (~3 ft. piece for each)